bertreb/pimatic-assistant/README.md

 # pimatic-assistant
-Plugin for connecting a Pimatic system via Nora and Node-red to Google Assistant
+Plugin for connecting a Pimatic system via Nora to Google Assistant